AngeloACR/teysu/README.md

 https://www.apachefriends.org/xampp-files/7.1.33/xampp-linux-x64-7.1.33-0-installer.run

-- Put the file inside path_to_installation_folder/apache, where path_to_installatiom_folder is the folder where these files are stored, it'll probably be teysu/apache
+- Put the file inside path_to_installation_folder/apache, where path_to_installation_folder is the folder where these files are stored, it'll probably be teysu/apache

 - Get a fresh copy of Teysu wp-content folder and put it inside path_to_installation_folder/wordpress